ABHI-RAJ-9053/SQL-Data-Analytics/README.md

 <h1> SQL-Data-Analytics </h1>
 <h2> Problem Statement:</h2>
-<p><h3>AtliQ Hardware, a global leader in computer hardware, specializes in products such as PCs, printers and other computer accessories.<br>The company focuses on optimizing sales strategies and enhancing net gross margins to drive business growth and maximize profitability.
+<p><h3>AtliQ Hardware, a global leader in computer hardware, specializes in products such as PCs, printers and other computer accessories.<br>The company focuses on optimizing sales strategies and enhancing net gross margins to drive business growth and maximize profitability.</h3></p>
-# Table of content
+<h2>Table of content</h2>
-<h1>Tools & Technique used<h1>
+<h2>Tools & Technique used</h2>
 Sales Report
 Finance Report
 Business Inquiries